CyberSource/cybersource-rest-samples-csharp/README.md

-# CSharp Sample Code for the CyberSource SDK
+# C# Sample Code for the CyberSource SDK

-This repository contains working code samples which demonstrate CSharp integration with the CyberSource REST APIs through the CyberSource DotNet SDK.
+This repository contains working code samples which demonstrate C#/.NET integration with the CyberSource REST APIs through the [CyberSource .NET SDK](https://github.com/CyberSource/cybersource-rest-client-dotnet).

-**__NOTE: THIS REPO OF CODE SAMPLES HAS BEEN MADE PUBLIC FOR SDK TESTING AND SHOULD NOT BE USED FOR PRODUCTION - YET.
-PLEASE RAISE AN ISSUE ON THIS REPO IF YOU HAVE FURTHER QUESTIONS AND CHECK BACK SOON FOR GENERAL AVAILABILITY__**
+## Using the Sample Code

+The samples are all completely independent and self-contained.
+You can analyze them to get an understanding of how a particular method works, or you can use the snippets as a starting point for your own project.

-## Requirements
+### Requirements
 * .NET Framework 4.6.1
 * [CyberSource Account](https://developer.cybersource.com/api/developer-guides/dita-gettingstarted/registration.html)
 * [CyberSource API Keys](https://prod.developer.cybersource.com/api/developer-guides/dita-gettingstarted/registration/createCertSharedKey.html)

 The samples are organized into categories and common usage examples.

-## Using the Sample Code

-The samples are all completely independent and self-contained.
-You can analyze them to get an understanding of how a particular method works, or you can use the snippets as a starting point for your own project.

-## Running the Samples
+### Running the Samples
 * Clone this repository:
 ```
     $ git clone https://github.com/CyberSource/cybersource-rest-samples-csharp.git